Anti-Corruption Awareness, Compliance & Education

 Zero Tolerance – Raytheon has a zero tolerance policy for corrupt behavior.

 Transaction Due Diligence – M&A is a critical part of Raytheon’s business and as such, Raytheon has developed a comprehensive pre-acquisition and post-acquisition anti-corruption compliance process.
+Raytheon also conducts third party due diligence on all prospective joint venture partners.

 EDUCATIONAL PROGRAM AND TRAINING

 Targeted Training – Raytheon personnel with high-risk job functions are required to take additional anti-corruption training on an at least an annual basis.
+For example, no employee may obtain a ticket for international travel unless they have completed the annual training.
+A cross-functional team identifies employees in high-risk positions using objective criteria such as place of employment and job function, and reviews the list annually.

 Multifaceted Training Methods – Raytheon personnel with the highest-risk job functions are provided with enhanced multimedia training and in some instances, in-person training.